JetBrains/marketplace-docs/topics/paid-plugins-general-info/moving-to-marketplace.md

 1. Plugin Developer reaches out to the customers and obtains explicit permission to transfer their personal data to JetBrains as a part of the migration process.

-1. Plugin Developer signs a special data sharing agreement with JetBrains.
-The agreement describes the process of data transfer and following processing of the personal data.
+1. Plugin Developer signs a special data-sharing agreement with JetBrains.
+The agreement describes the process of data transfer and the following processing of the personal data.

-1. Plugin Developer provides a list of customers with the required data (name, email, billing address, license term, etc - see below the data we require for different types of customers.)
+1. Plugin Developer provides a list of customers with the required data (name, email, billing address, license term, etc. - see below the data we require for different types of customers.)

-1. JetBrains will generate licenses for those customers in a new format (so that you can switch them to the marketplace.)
+1. JetBrains will generate licenses for those customers in a new format (so that you can switch them to the Marketplace.)

-1. JetBrains will send out license keys and other information to the customers so that they switch the license (as soon as your plugin is sold on the marketplace.)
+1. JetBrains will send out license keys and other information to the customers so that they switch the license (as soon as your plugin is sold on the Marketplace.)

 ### End-user submitting the information directly to JetBrains (verified by Plugin Developer)

-1. JetBrains publishes a special Landing Page which has a form for personal data submission (everything required for a license to be issued.)
+1. JetBrains publishes a special Landing Page that has a form for personal data submission (everything required for a license to be issued.)
 The form also contains a disclaimer of data shared with JetBrains (and the following data sharing with the plugin developer is done as of the Marketplace Developer Agreement.)

-1. Plugin Developer sends the link to the page to their customers (end-users of the plugin) asking them to submit the information.
+1. Plugin Developer sends the link to the page to their customers (end-users of the plugin), asking them to submit the information.

-1. End-users submit the information at the page, notification is sent to JetBrains and Plugin Developer.
+1. End-users submit the information at the page, and notification is sent to JetBrains and Plugin Developer.

 1. Plugin Developer confirms the validity of the license for the end-user submitting the form.